Midshipmen getting an up-close look at life after graduation

 The ROTC students are getting important summer training that will help them determine which path they’ll end up taking after school.

-“It’s a unique opportunity to let them know about leadership opportunities later in their career,” said Cpt Ty Britt, Commander of Coastal Riverine Group Two.
+“It’s a unique opportunity to let them know about leadership opportunities later in their career,” said Captain Ty Britt, Commander of Coastal Riverine Group Two.

 The Riverine group is a sector of surface warfare within the Navy that focuses on harbor security and port defense.